iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.15.0/report.md

 > I really love this app.
 The drs are awesome.
 Really helped me with my medicine.
 Awesome!<br> :date: __2021-03-18 02:47:26__

-> This is my first time setting up the Heal App.
-I will in the future let you know if it works for us.
-Thank you<br> :date: __2021-03-14 17:57:41__

-> Great app.
-Nice clean UI.
-Does what it needs to do without getting in the way with too many bells and whistles.<br> :date: __2021-03-13 05:44:02__

-> We have used the HEAL app since 2019 when my daughter was in bed for 3 days and couldn't move due to a headache.
-Dr. Mitton came out within hours to see her and properly diagnosed her with migraines (which run in my family).
-The process was amazing.
-She couldn't have walked out of the house to the car to get to our Dr so it was a blessing to have the Dr come to us.
-We have used the app a few times and will continue to do so in the future!<br> :date: __2021-03-12 15:33:44__

-> Wonderful conversation with the Dr. She was very sweet and Her Concern was outstanding!<br> :date: __2021-03-03 05:54:10__

 #### 4-star reviews